Azure/AppService/_posts/2021-10-29-Intro-to-Azure-Resource-Graph-for-App-Service.md

 | summarize count() by location
 ```

 And to create a visual, you can select "Charts" under the query box and choose from the given visualization options.
-Below is a map of the distributions of sites in a demo account.
+Below is a map of the distribution of sites in a demo account.

 ![basic query]({{ site.baseurl }}/media/2021/10/regionquery.png)

 ### Change detection (preview)

 Change detection is now in public preview for all resources that support [complete mode deletion](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-complete-mode-deletion).
 For App Service, as of writing this article, the relevant resources that are supported include `Microsoft.web/sites`, `Microsoft.web/sites/slots`, `Microsoft.Web/serverFarms` as well as a couple additional resources that can be found [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-complete-mode-deletion#microsoftweb).

 With change detection, the last 14 days of change history (properties that are added, removed, or altered) for the supported resources are available and can be accessed from the [APIs directly](https://docs.microsoft.com/azure/governance/resource-graph/how-to/get-resource-changes) or from the Portal which provides a *visual diff* for each change.
 Change history can assist in determining causes of non-compliance and help you determine when a change was made and by who so further investigation can be conducted.

-For example, if you want to see when an app setting was modified:
+For example, if you want to see when an app setting was modified, head over to the "Activity log" and filter to your resource.
+Select the relevant "Operation name" and then "Change detection (preview)" in the flyout on the right.
+Clicking into the operation again will take you to a visual diff so you can see exactly what changed in the json config of the resource.

+## Wrapping up

+The Azure Resource Graph team is continuously adding additional support for App Service to give users access to more information about their resources.
+Make sure to continuously check the [table and resource type reference](https://docs.microsoft.com/azure/governance/resource-graph/reference/supported-tables-resources) for updates as additional resource types get supported.